Combinatorial Pen Testing (or Consumer Surplus of Deferred-Acceptance Auctions): The Pen Testing Problem and Ascending-Price Auctions

 \begin{definition} A pen testing instance is described by a set $N = \{1, 2, \dots, n\}$ of pens with unknown ink levels $\val_1, \dots, \val_n$, each $\val_i$ drawn independently from the distribution $F_i$, and a subset $\feasibility$ of the powerset of the pens denoting feasible subsets of pens.
 The residual ink level $\util_i$ of pen $i$ is initiated to $\val_i$.
 We can test the pens before making a decision.
 Test $(i, \theta_i)$ is done by writing with pen $i$ for time $\theta_i$.
 We receive a binary signal at the end of the test: \begin{enumerate} \item If $\util_i \geq \theta_i$: The test succeeds.
 The pen now has an (unobservable) ink level $\util_i \xleftarrow{} \util_i - \theta_i$. \item If $\util_i < \theta_i$: The test fails.
 The pen now has no ink left, i.e, $\util_i \xleftarrow{} 0$. \end{enumerate} We can choose to run multiple tests on the pens.
 We need to output some feasible subset $P \in \feasibility$ of pens, maximizing

 \end{definition} The goal is to optimize the total amount of ink remaining in the set of chosen pens.

-We compare the performance of the pen testing algorithm against the following benchmarks: \begin{itemize} \item The {\em standard benchmark} is the expected performance of the optimal pen testing algorithm.
-The {\em standard approximation} of a pen testing algorithm is the ratio of this benchmark to its performance, denoted $\apxda(n)$. \item The {\em omniscient benchmark} is the expected performance of the optimal algorithm that knows the quantity of ink in each pen.
-The {\em omniscient approximation} of a pen testing algorithm is the ratio of this benchmark to its performance, denoted $\apxom(n)$. \end{itemize} Compare a pen testing instance with $n$ pens and a feasibility constraint $\mathcal{P}$ with an $n$-agent auction under the same feasibility constraint.
+Compare a pen testing instance with $n$ pens and a feasibility constraint $\feasibility$ with an $n$-agent auction under the same feasibility constraint.
 The original levels of ink correspond to the value each agent gets upon being allocated.
 The ink spent through testing is analogous to the prices in the auction.
 Thus, maximizing total residual ink is equivalent to optimizing consumer surplus, i.e, the sum of the values of the winning agents minus the sum of all payments.
-The two benchmarks correspond to the optimal consumer surplus and the optimal surplus, i.e, the total value of the winning agents.
 Note that auctions generally give the auctioneer the added advantage of the ability to solicit bids from agents.
 In pen testing algorithms, we only get to learn whether the ink left in the pen is more than some threshold and in doing so, we irrevocably expend ink up to the threshold.
 This is similar to ascending-price auctions, where the auctioneer irreversibly increases the price faced by each agent, and in doing so, only learns whether the agent has a value at least the price.

 \citet{MS14} describe the wide class of ascending-price auctions called deferred-acceptance mechanisms.